 Can you clean the flue with the unit installed?

-The cheap Typhoon make doesn't go through the current design of coil, so you'll need a brand with a small head.
+The cheap Typhoon make doesn't go through, so you'll need a brand with a small head.

 If you don't have that, you either need to clean the chimney via an access hatch, by using an adjustable section above the Recoheat that you can open to clean, or clean it from above.
 That's obviously the easiest way on a log cabin, tiny-house, motorhome or boat set-up in any case.